Top 6 Marketing Trends in the Travel Industry 2025

-In June last year, Americans spent $105 billion on travel – by far the highest spend since the pandemic hit.
-Travel restrictions have loosened and the industry’s slowly recovering with holidaymakers’ confidence returning.
+In June of 2024, Americans spent a staggering $105 billion on travel – by far the highest spend since the before the pandemic.
+Restrictions have eased, confidence is climbing, and the travel industry is bouncing back more strongly than ever before.

 1. A Fully Optimized Google Business Profile